Once you’ve convinced your boss and colleagues that a productivity tool actually makes sense, you would probably end up using Podio.

 Podio can and should be adjusted to your personal needs.
 Doesn’t matter if you’re using Podio for certain projects or for a whole company.
 Everything from task tracking to meeting, notes and collaboration with colleagues can be stored inside Podio.

 Podio aims to be your central working hub.
 So everything work-related can take place inside Podio.
 And I have to admit, it’s a pretty powerful collaboration tool for managing projects and products.
 And with its great range of available Podio integrations you can do even more awesome things with Podio.

 Since you’re probably already familiar with Podio or are already using it.
-I’d like to focus on the area of bug tracking & collecting feedback inside Podio.
+I’d like to focus on the area of bug tracking & collecting user feedback inside Podio.

 Collect customer feedback & track bugs with Podio

 So you might wonder: Why should you collect feedback from website visitors and clients inside Podio?